 How to reach Neelkanth Mahadev Temple

-Public transport is not available here.
+Road: Public transport is not available in this route.
 One needs to hire a cab from Rishikesh for this trip.
 The temple is around 30km from the town of Rishikesh.
+Buses for Rishikesh are available at regular intervals from Haridwar.
+Buses also connect Rishikesh to National capital, New Delhi [230km].

-There is a railway station at Rishikesh, but trains are infrequent.
-Haridwar [22km] is connected with major cities of India through railway.
-Buses are available at regular intervals from Haridwar.
-Buses also connect Rishikesh to Delhi [230km].
+Rail: There is a railway station at Rishikesh, but trains are infrequent.
+Haridwar, which is 52 km away, is connected with major cities of India through railway.

 Accommodation is not available near the temple.
 Tourists may stay the night in Rishikesh and make a day trip to this temple.
 For tourists wanting to stay on the banks of River Ganga, enjoying the views of Himalayan mountains, Aloha on the Ganges is an exceptional (albeit super-expensive) option.
 Ganga Kinare – A Riverside Boutique Resort and The Grand Shiva – Spa Resort are other options in splurge category.
 Orchid Hostel and Hotel, Hotel Devbhoomi Inn and Rudram Hotel Yoga & Ayurveda Retreat are other options in deluxe category.
 Zostel and Hill Hoppers offer dormitories too for backpackers and solo travellers.